AdaCore/langkit-query-language/lkql_jit/README.md

 4) Export the needed environment variables :
   * `GRAAL_HOME` should points to your GraalVM installation

-5) Compile the LKQL_JIT
+5) Compile and run LKQL_JIT

 ```sh
 $[langkit-query-language/lkql_jit]> mvn clean install
 ```

+You can now directly run the checker using the `lkql_jit_checker` bash script that has been installed in the `languages/lkql/bin` directory of your GraalVM installation (Linux only for now).

-If you want to build the checker driver you can use the `checker` profile
+If you want to build the checker driver as a native image, you can use the `checker` profile

 ```sh
 $[langkit-query-language/lkql_jit]> mvn clean install -Pchecker